jaden-stanford/cleanenergyvaclone.github.io/home.markdown

 We are a team of researchers at the University of Virginia Weldon Cooper Center for Public Service exploring options in clean energy sourcing in response to new legislation mandating net carbon emission neutrality in Virginia by 2050.

+The research done by our team is intended to assist the Virginia Department of Mines, Minerals, and Energy in developing a comprehensive and feasible action plan to produce one hundred percent of the state's electricity from carbon-free sources by 2050.
+This action plan is mandated by [Executive Order 43 (EO-43)](https://www.governor.virginia.gov/media/governorvirginiagov/executive-actions/EO-43-Expanding-Access-to-Clean-Energy-and-Growing-the-Clean-Energy-Jobs-of-the-Future.pdf), "Expanding Access to Clean Energy and Growing the Clean Energy Jobs of the Future," signed by the governor on September 16, 2019.

 <div id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover">
     <!-- Menu -->